Trump administration moves to cut off Iranian oil exports

 Secretary of State Mike Pompeo warned foreign countries and companies that Washington would enforce U.S. sanctions banning the purchase of Iranian oil without exception, saying the Trump administration was intent on depriving Tehran of funds to build ballistic missiles and back its proxies in the Middle East.

 "Any nation or entity interacting with Iran should do its diligence and err on the side of caution.
-The risks are simply not going to be worth the benefits," Pompeo told a news conference.
+The risks are simply not going to be worth the benefits," Pompeo said at a news conference.

 The policy shift affects Japan, South Korea, Turkey, China and India.
 The three other countries that had been granted oil sanctions waivers — Taiwan, Italy and Greece — have already stopped purchasing Iranian oil.